The History of N-5490

 so all passing traffic stopped to look and the lodge owners kept feeding them to keep the Moth at the pump.

 Moth drawn by fuel, drivers drawn by Moth!

 It was here that I had my

 first encounter with N82KF.
-At that time, as an RAF Engineering Officer,
+At that time, as a young RAF Engineering

 It was Bill who gave me the above clipping from the Yukon Times.

 had a third partner who was prone to put the Tiger through its paces ("everywhichwaybutup"),

 had decided to forego that excitement.
 One day a nearby farmer came driving into the airport to deliver a front seat cushion